-Hover over the Governor Wellie Boot to access the Governor statement and business interests.
+Hover over the Governor tab to access more information.

 The Local Governing Body of Ridgewell Primary School is made up of representatives from Parents, Diocese, Parishes and Staff.
 The governors meet regularly to discuss items such as school budget, health and safety in school, the school development plan and the curriculum.
 They agree on school policies and monitor school priorities.
 They work closely with the Executive Headteacher, Heads of School and staff to ensure standards and achievement of all pupils is maintained.